 - transcripts from your graduate institution (unofficial transcripts are acceptable);

-- a letter from a member of your dissertation committee attesting to your good progress on your dissertation and anticipated timely graduation (if you have not yet received your PhD);
+- if you have not yet received your PhD, a letter from a member of your department attesting to your good progress in your PhD program and anticipated timely graduation;

-- state certification preferences (please specify the state in which you seek to become a certified teacher).
+- state certification preferences (please specify the state in which you would like to become a certified teacher).

 Applications for membership are accepted on a rolling basis; APPLICATIONS FOR THE FIRST ROUND OF FELLOWSHIPS ARE NOW CLOSED.
 For more information on the Quintilian Society’s mission, you can read this article by Francis R. Hittinger in our online journal, In Medias Res.